flrnclee/Coursera-DS-Specialization/GettingDataProject1/README.md

-fBodyAccJerk   | Body acceleration jerk in the frequency domain fBodyGyro | Body angular speed in the frequency domain fBodyAccMag | Body acceleration magnitude in the frequency domain fBodyBodyAccJerkMag | Body acceleration jerk magnitude in the frequency domain fBodyBodyGyroMag | Body angular speed magnitude in the frequency domain fBodyBodyGyroJerkMag | Body angular acceleration magnitude in the frequency domain
+fBodyAccJerk   | Body acceleration jerk in the frequency domain fBodyGyro | Body angular speed in the frequency domain fBodyAccMag | Body acceleration magnitude in the frequency domain fBodyAccJerkMag | Body acceleration jerk magnitude in the frequency domain fBodyGyroMag | Body angular speed magnitude in the frequency domain fBodyGyroJerkMag | Body angular acceleration magnitude in the frequency domain